strapi/documentation/README.md

 Bug reports help to improve the documentation.
 Please use our [Documentation Bug Report](https://github.com/strapi/documentation/issues/new?template=BUG_REPORT.yml) template to report documentation bugs.
 To submit an issue:

-- Follow the issue template and fill out as much information as you can.
+1. Verify the issue is only with the Strapi documentation, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.
-- Verify the issue is only with the Strapi documentation, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.
+2. Follow the issue template and fill out as much information as you can.

 Technical questions should be asked using the following resources:

-- Open a Q&A thread on our [Official Forum](https://forum.strapi.io)
+- Open a Q&A thread on our [official forum](https://forum.strapi.io).
-- Engage with other community members on our [Community Discord](https://discord.strapi.io)
+- Engage with other community members on our [community Discord server](https://discord.strapi.io).

 ## Releases

-The Strapi documentation is updated on a daily basis, thanks to a continuous integration/continuous delivery workflow.
+The Strapi documentation can be updated on a daily basis, thanks to a continuous integration/continuous delivery workflow.
 Weekly snapshot [releases](https://github.com/strapi/documentation/releases) happen on Wednesdays.

 ## Community support